salbalkus/CausalTables.jl/docs/src/index.md

 (μ = 4.599337273915866, eff_bound = 4.881412474779794)
 ```

 For problems that involving functionals not available through CausalTables.jl or that require more fine-grained knowledge of the true conditional distributions for a given dataset, this package also implements the `condensity` function.
 This function computes the true conditional distributions of any variable in a CausalTable (given a corresponding DGP).
-This returns a vector of Distribution objects from the package [Distributions.jl](https://juliastats.org/Distributions.jl/stable/)
+The function returns a vector of Distribution objects from the package [Distributions.jl](https://juliastats.org/Distributions.jl/stable/)

 ```jldoctest quicktest
 X_distribution = condensity(scm, data, :X)